Polynomial bounds for surfaces in cusped 3-manifolds: Introduction

 \begin{named}{\refthm{NotMeridIncompr}} Let $L$ be a weakly generalized alternating link in a 3-manifold $Y$, with alternating diagram $\pi(L)$ on a projection surface $\Pi$, satisfying Assumptions \ref{ManifoldProj}, \ref{CellularRep}.
 Suppose that $\pi(L)$ has $n$ crossings, and suppose that for each 3-manifold component $\Sigma$ of $Y-N(\Pi)$, there is a universal bound $X$ on the number of isotopy classes of incompressible surfaces properly embedded in $\Sigma$ with fixed genus and fixed boundary curves on $\bdy N(\Pi)\cap \bdy\Sigma$.
 Fix a topological surface $Z$, either orientable or non-orientable, possibly with boundary, with fixed orientable or non-orientable genus $g$ and Euler characteristic $\chi$.
 Then up to isotopy, the number of ways such a surface can be properly embedded in $Y-N(L)$ as an essential surface is at most:

 \end{named}

 The factor $X$ is explicitly known for a number of families of cusped 3-manifolds.
-With this, our work gives simple polynomial bounds depending only on $\chi, g, n$ for:

-(1) Alternating links in the 3-sphere.
-For $L$ a nonsplit prime alternating link, our result extends work of Hass, Thompson, and Tsvietkova, who bound the number of closed surfaces and meridianal surfaces~\cite{HTT1}, and spanning surfaces with slope a longitude of the knot~\cite{HTT2}.
-Our work gives bounds on arbitrary (connected) essential surfaces with any boundary slope, including both orientable and nonorientable surfaces; see Theorems~\ref{Thm:MainCountSphere} and~\ref{Thm:MainCountSphereMeridCompress}.
-If $Z$ is meridianally incompressible, the number of embeddings is at most $(6n)^{80\chi(Z)^2}$; otherwise there is an additional factor in terms of $\chi(Z)$.

-(2) Alternating links in a thickened surface $Y$ (i.e.\ virtual alternating links).
-Such 3-manifolds were recently investigated by Adams \emph{et al} \cite{Adams:ThickenedSfces} and Champanekar, Kofman, and Purcell~\cite{CKP:Biperiodic}.
-Here, we obtain a bound on the number of essential embedded surfaces in Corollary~\ref{Cor:CountVirtualKnots} below.

-(3) Weakly generalized alternating links with a projection surface $\Pi$ that is a Heegaard torus in a lens space, or in a thickened torus, or in a solid torus.
-The bound is Corollary~\ref{Cor:TorusChunks}.
+For example, it can be used to give bounds for weakly generalized alternating links with a projection surface $\Pi$ that is a Heegaard torus in a lens space, thickened torus, or solid torus; the bound is \refcor{TorusChunks}.
 These classes of 3-manifolds appear frequently in low-dimensional topology.
-For example, alternating knots on Heegaard tori have been studied by Adams~\cite{Adams:ToroidAlt}.
-Alternating knots on more general Heegaard surfaces have been studied by Hayashi~\cite{Hayashi}.
+For example, they include instances of toroidally alternating links introduced by Adams~\cite{Adams:ToroidAlt}.

+Again, a direct corollary is a bound on the number of quasifuchsian surfaces in the hyperbolic case; see \refcor{QuasifuchsianGeneral}.

-As a corollary, we obtain bounds on the number of essential surfaces of fixed Euler characteristic $\chi$ in most closed manifolds obtained by Dehn filling on weakly generalized alternating links, including classical alternating knots; see Theorem~\ref{Thm:DehnFilling} and \refcor{DehnFilling}.
+Finally, because our bounds apply to all topological surfaces, with any boundary slope on the knot or link complement, we are also able to obtain bounds on the number of essential surfaces in 3-manifolds obtained by Dehn filling such link complements.
+See \refthm{DehnFilling} and \refcor{DehnFilling}.